Gröbner basis: Reduction

 This operation removes the monomial m from f without changing the terms with a monomial greater than m (for the monomial ordering).
-In particular, a one step lead-reduction of f produces a polynomial whose all monomials are smaller than lm(f).
+In particular, a one step lead-reduction of f produces a polynomial all of whose monomials are smaller than lm(f).

 Given a finite set G of polynomials, one says that f is reducible or lead-reducible by G if it is reducible or lead-reducible, respectively, by at least one element g of G. In this case, a one-step reduction (resp. one-step lead-reduction) of f by G is any one-step reduction (resp. one-step lead-reduction) of f by an element of G.

 The (complete) reduction (resp. lead-reduction) of f by G consists of iterating one-step reductions (respect. one-step lead reductions) until getting a polynomial that is irreducible (resp. lead-irreducible) by G. It is sometimes called a normal form of f by G. In general this form is not uniquely defined because there are, in general, several elements of G that can be used for reducing f; this non-uniqueness is the starting point of Gröbner basis theory.